maluda-ie/maluda-portfolio/README.md

 pattern, illustration or design might also access the site.
 Therefore, with this in mind, for this version it was considered crucial to include about, portfolio and contact sections.
 The about page provides information about the studio to potential clients and site visitors.
 The portfolio section which uses Bootstrap cards, is a clean and neatly organised selection of current and past projects.
-The contact section allows users to get in touch with the studio easily.
+The contact section allows users to get in touch with the studio easily, and the social media links enable the user to connect with Maluda.

 As such, some user stories are as follows: